nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Misc/EqualizeArray/README.md

   We use an unordered map mp to count the frequency of each element in the array.
 The loop for (auto a : arr) mp[a]++; iterates through the array and increments the count for each element.

 - Finding the Most Frequent Element:
-  We use the max_element function to find the element with the highest frequency in the map.
-The lambda function
+  We use the max_element function to find the element with the highest frequency in the map and the lambda function.

   ```cpp
   [] (const pair<int, int> & a, const pair<int, int> &b) { return a.second < b.second; }